-Warren and Egginton 2008, 45
+Figure 4 Warren and Egginton 2008, 45

-The next figure links the projected changes in temperature and precipitation in the continental context.
 With respect to drought, major water security concerns arise from projected warmer and drier summers.
 In addition, a more general security threat in the continental perspective emerges, as water shortages will significantly threaten major parts of the United States and Canada.
 Important decisions must therefore be made in rationalizing the use of water for various purposes.
 This will create tradeoffs and may provide the basis for conflict both within and across Canada's political boundary.